gepd/Deviot/messages/install.md

 **IMPORTANT!**

-- This plugin require **Python 2**
+- This plugin requires **Python 2**

-if after install python you are experienced any problems go to `Deviot Menu > Options > Remove Preferences File` and restart Sublime Text
+if after installing python2 you are experienced any problems, go to `Deviot Menu > Options > Remove Preferences File` and restart Sublime Text

-If keep having problems, please submit an issue explaining your problem from [this link](https://github.com/gepd/Deviot/issues/new)
+If you keep having problems, please submit an issue explaining your problem with [this link](https://github.com/gepd/Deviot/issues/new)

 --------------------------------